 AD

-Moving to Marbella or the Costa del Sol sounds like a dream, sunshine, sea views, long lunches, and a slower pace of life.
-And while a lot of that is true, there are a few things every expat learns quickly once real life kicks in.
+Moving to Marbella or the Costa del Sol sounds like a dream.
+Sunshine, sea views, long lunches, and a slower pace of life.
+And most of that is true.
+But let’s be honest: the first few weeks can be a bit… surprising.

 1. Life Runs on Spanish Time (Even If You Don’t)